=

 HOMEWORK:

-Finish working on Homework Problem Set 8, due at 10 PM on Friday, November 11.
-Click here to access the Homework Problem Set 8.
-Note there are Aktiv Learning and Gradescope Questions, and you MUST DO BOTH by November 11.
+Finish working on Gradescope Homework Problem Set 10 due Tuesday November 19.
+Click here to access the Gradescope Homework Problem Set 10.